OWASP/owasp.github.io/pages/migration.md

 6. Don't forget to do a `bundle update` from time to time to ensure your dependencies are up-to-date.

+> Note: `Gemfile.lock` should not be included in your repo, and can be specifically added to `.gitignore` in order to ensure that git never tries to track it.
+(More information about [.gitignore](https://git-scm.com/docs/gitignore))

 > Note: The instructions above are Linux centric, they've been tested on Kali and Ubuntu Virtual Machines.